nbogie/genuary-2026-all/docs/learnings.md

 # day 4 - lowres

-Started really late.
-I like the idea of the game, sailing from water patch to water patch. needs more mood - like rising moon, blood moon, eerie ghosts, sunset, storm, and maybe biomes to encourage exploration (desert, open ocean, snow + ice zone).
-Wasn't sure how to further lowres the environment - voxelising the player ship, perhaps?
+-   summary: Started really late.
+I like the idea of the game, sailing from water patch to water patch.
+-   todo: needs more mood - like rising moon, blood moon, eerie ghosts, sunset, storm, and maybe biomes to encourage exploration (desert, open ocean, snow + ice zone).
+-   issue: I wasn't sure how to further lowres the environment: voxelising the player ship, perhaps?